adrianog3/nodejs-typescript/README.md

 - generate JavaScript files inside `/build` folder
 - include all files inside `/src` folder
 - exclude all files inside `/node_modules` folder
-- the other properties are recommended by typescript and you can check the meaning here: https://www.typescriptlang.org/tsconfig
+- the other properties are recommended by typescript and you can check the meaning [here](https://www.typescriptlang.org/tsconfig).

 The next step is install `ts-node-dev` dependency.
 It's a tool that compiles your projects with typescript and restarts the project when any file is modified.